CPerscheid/Comprior/docs/source/configparams.rst

 * **preprocessing** - where to put preprocessed data sets (recommended not to changed)
 * **crossVal_preprocessing** - where to put preprocessed data sets for cross-validation (recommended not to changed)
 * **outputDir_name** - name of the overall output directory.
 If that directory already exists, Comprior adds numbering.
+* **log_filename** - name of the log file to which processing information, warnings, etc. are written

 R
 ##